What is my deadline to apply to YoungArts?

-Is it possible to be a winner in more than one discipline?
+Is it possible to be a winner in more than one discipline or more than category?

-Yes, it is possible to win in more than one discipline and more than one category within a discipline.
-If you are chosen as a Finalist in more than one category, you will be asked to select the category for which you would like to participate in during YoungArts Week.
-You will be recognized in all categories for which you were selected as a winner.
+Yes.
+If you are chosen as a national winner in more than one category, and you are invited to YoungArts Week, you will be asked to choose one category to participate in during YoungArts Week.
+YoungArts will recognize you in all categories for which you were selected as a national winner.

 When are award checks mailed?

-Anyone receiving an award check from NFAA/YoungArts must submit a W-9 to the YoungArts office.
+Anyone receiving an award check from the National YoungArts Foundation must submit a W-9 to the YoungArts office.
+No check will be issued without this document.
 The W-9 must be in the name of the person receiving the award.
-This is the only way we can process your award check.
-Once we receive your W-9 checks will be issued based on the following chart:

 What is a YoungArts Regional Program and where are they located?